Keene State College: Athletics

 Keene State, known athletically as the Owls, is an NCAA Division III school, competing in the Little East Conference.
 Their mascot is Hootie the Owl, and their colors are red and white.

 Current programs include cross-country (men's and women's), basketball (men's and women's), soccer (men's and women's), volleyball, field hockey, baseball, softball, track (indoor and outdoor, men's and women's), lacrosse (men's and women's), swimming and diving (men's and women's), ice hockey (men's and women's), and cheerleading.
+In 2023, Keene State introduced a varsity esports team.
+The college also offers many club sports: men's soccer, men's and women's rugby, men's and women's ice hockey, ultimate, Brazilian Jiu-Jitsu, dance team, environmental outing, ski and snowboard, and yoga.

-In 2023, Keene State also introduced a varsity esports team.
-The college also offers many club sports: men's soccer, men's and women's rugby, men's and women's ice hockey, ultimate, Brazilian Jiu-Jitsu, dance team, environmental outing, ski & snowboard, and yoga.
-Keene State's softball team appeared in one Women's College World Series in 1972.
-Keene State's Men's cross-country team were DIII National Runner-Ups in 1999 and 2000.
+Keene State's softball team appeared in the Women's College World Series in 1972.
+The men's cross-country team was the NCAA Division III national runner-up in 1999 and 2000.
+The men's basketball team won the Eastern College Athletic Conference men's basketball tournament in 2026.